Retinoid creams, gels or capsules

 This combination reduces levels of acne causing bacteria and directly reduces inflammation.
-It also helps prevent problems with irritation, which can affect 10-20% of people when they begin using topical retinoid treatments.
+Irritation, can affect 10-20% of people when they begin using topical retinoid treatments.

 For women and teenage girls with acne, hormonal treatment in the form of the oral contraceptive pill, cyproterone acetate or spironolactone can be combined with a topical retinoid to help with longer-term acne control.
 Your doctor will be able to advise you.
 Retinoid creams or gels can be continued for several years to help keep acne at bay.

 - Cleanse face no more than two or three times a day.
 Do not overwash.
 Pat your face dry without rubbing

 - Wait until face is touch-dry (approximately 15-20 minutes) before applying the topical cream

 - Avoid applying to the corners of the mouth, nose, and eyes or on other sensitive areas

 - Apply at least half an hour before going to bed

 - If irritation occurs, oil free moisturiser used together may be helpful.

 - If stinging and redness is extreme, notify your GP

 Although retinoids are very effective at treating acne they can cause side effects.